Worship

 Where is the sanctuary?

 Our church building is located at 520 E. 11th Street, in DeWitt, Iowa.
-If you enter through the main doors under the carriage gate, the sanctuary will be located on your left.
+If you enter through the main doors under the canopy, the sanctuary will be located on your left.

 What about parking?